Fastnet Lighthouse: Second lighthouse

-The masonry tower is 146 ft high, but the focal point of the light is 159 ft above high-water mark.
-The base of the lighthouse is 52 ft in diameter with the first course of stone 6 in below the high-water mark, and the first ten of the 89 courses are built into the rock.
+The masonry tower is 45 m high, but the focal point of the light is 48 m above high-water mark.
+The base of the lighthouse is 16 m in diameter, with the first course of stone 150 mm below the high-water mark, and the first ten of the eighty-nine courses are built into the rock.
 The first floor of the original tower remains, on the highest part of the rock, having been left when it was demolished and converted into an oil store.